How Do You Pick a Mortgage Lender?

 If you’re looking for an FHA loan but your prospective lender only offers conventional loans, it’s time to find someone new.
 Not all lenders offer the same loan types or even the same loan terms.

 Get on the phone or down to a prospective lender’s office and start asking them questions about their loan options.
 If they don’t offer you a range of available programs and don’t ask you questions about your specific circumstances, they probably won’t give you the support you need down the road.
+For example, if you are refinancing your home, some lenders may not be offering this type of home loan, or they may have different rates.
+Choosing the right lender and loan may mean thousand of dollars in savings for you:

 Are They Local Or National?